luizdamim/api-documentation/source/reference/v2/payment-links-api/create-payment-link.rst

    The amount that you want to charge, e.g. ``{"currency":"EUR", "value":"1000.00"}`` if you would want to charge €1000.00.

-   Although its optional, a payment can not be made if no amount is provided.
+   Although optional, a payment can't be made if the amount object is not provided.

    .. parameter:: currency
       :type: string